Philip the Arab: Accession to the throne

 Philip was not willing to repeat the mistakes of previous claimants, and was aware that he had to return to Rome in order to secure his position with the Senate.
 However, his first priority was to conclude a peace treaty with Shapur, and withdraw the army from a potentially disastrous situation.
 Although Philip was accused of abandoning territory, the actual terms of the peace were not as humiliating as they could have been.
-He paid 500,000 denarii to the Sasanian Empire and ceded Armenia and Mesopotamia to them.
-Philip immediately issued coins proclaiming that he had made peace with the Persians (pax fundata cum Persis).
+He paid 500,000 denarii to the Sasanian Empire and immediately issued coins proclaiming that he had made peace with the Persians (pax fundata cum Persis).

 Coin of Severa.
 Legend: ΜΑΡ. ΩΤΑΚΙΛ.
 CEOΥHPAN CEB. / ZEYΓMATEΩN.
 Greek inscription in ACC for MAR.
 OTACIL.
 SEVERAM AVG. / (of) citizens of ZEVGMA.

 Leading his army back up the Euphrates, south of Circesium Philip erected a cenotaph in honor of Gordian III, but his ashes were sent ahead to Rome, where he arranged for Gordian III's deification.
 Whilst in Antioch, he left his brother Priscus as extraordinary ruler of the Eastern provinces, with the title of rector Orientis.
 Moving westward, he gave his brother-in-law Severianus control of the provinces of Moesia and Macedonia.
 He arrived in Rome in the late summer of 244, where he was confirmed augustus.
 Before the end of the year, he nominated his young son caesar (heir), his wife, Marcia Otacilia Severa, was named augusta, and he also deified his father Marinus, even though the latter had never been emperor.
 While in Rome, Philip also claimed a victory over the Persians with the titles of Persicus Maximus, Parthicus Maximus and Parthicus Adiabenicus (the latter probably unofficially).

 Reign

-In an attempt to shore up his regime, Philip put a great deal of effort in maintaining good relations with the Senate, and from the beginning of his reign, he reaffirmed the old Roman virtues and traditions.
+In an attempt to shore up his regime, Philip put a great deal of effort into maintaining good relations with the Senate, and from the beginning of his reign, he reaffirmed the old Roman virtues and traditions.
 He quickly ordered an enormous building program in his home town, renaming it Philippopolis, and raising it to civic status, while he populated it with statues of himself and his family.
 He also introduced the Actia-Dusaria Games in Bostra, capital of Arabia.
 This festival combined the worship of Dushara, the main Nabataean deity, with commemoration of the Battle of Actium, as part of the Roman Imperial cult.

 The creation of the new city of Philippopolis, piled on top of the massive tribute owed to the Persians, as well as the necessary donativum to the army to secure its acceptance of his accession, made Philip desperately short of money.
 To pay for it, he ruthlessly increased levels of taxation, while at the same time he ceased paying subsidies to the tribes north of the Danube that were vital for keeping the peace on the frontiers.
 Both decisions would have significant impacts upon the empire and his reign.
+It was also reported that Phillip took measures to ban male prostitution, but the prohibition lasted only briefly.